jamboxgames/jambox-docs/docs/sdkdocs/registering.md

 # Account Registration

-Currently we are running a closed beta progam.
+Currently, we are running a closed beta program.
 If you would like to use the ArenaSDK please reach out to the publishing team.